 APIR is happy to assist the program in completing the full authorization proposal and all associated documents.
 Once the proposal is finalized, it will then be routed to GFEC (as applicable, for graduate-level programs) and UAPC for campus approvals.
 Once approved by these UW-Madison governance committees, the proposal will advance to the UW System Board of Regents, accompanied by the Letter of Commitment from the provost.
 (APIR will secure the Letter of Commitment on behalf of the program.)
 In terms of timing, it is important to note that UW System requires that a new program proposal be submitted at least eight weeks prior to an upcoming meeting in order to be added to the agenda.
 Once slated for the Board of Regents agenda, the provost will present the program to the board on behalf of the university.
 The board will vote on the proposal at the meeting and UW System Administration will send a formal approval memo, which will be forwarded to the program from APIR.
 From there, the program will proceed to schedule its program implementation meeting and continue with its planning and implementation.

-A select few programs may be eligible for UW System’s new Fast-Track authorization process, which essentially combines the NOI and authorization proposal into a single step.
+A select few programs may be eligible for UW System’s Fast-Track authorization process, which eliminates the formal Notice of Intent step.
 Features of Fast-Track-eligible programs include: clear and compelling demand, prior approval by university governance bodies, no new resources or capital outlay required for implementation, only bachelor’s or master’s degree programs (i.e., typically not a PhD program), and not subject to specialized accreditation.
 Consideration for the Fast-Track process will occur during that initial consult with APIR (Step 1 above), during which APIR’s director will determine if the program might be eligible.
-If yes, the director will consult with APIR Administration to request approval for the Fast-Track process, which if granted, will allow the program to prepare the NOI and the authorization proposal (as associated documents) in one step and route through campus and UW System governance for one-step approval.
+If yes, the director will ask the program to prepare a Lumen Structures proposal to house/advance the written Fast-Track Eligibility Proposal (updated December 2021) (i.e., a brief 10-question Word document).
+Once the proposal has been submitted to APIR, representatives of APIR and/or the Provost will meet with UW System Administration to review the Fast-Track Eligibility Proposal and determine if the program is eligible for the Fast-Track process.
+If yes, the program will be notified and instructed to move directly to preparing the full authorization proposal (Step 3 above).
+Simultaneously, the Fast-Track Eligibility Proposal itself will be routed to the campus governance bodies (i.e., GFEC and UAPC) as a Consent Agenda item, notifying the committees that planning is moving forward and the full authorization proposals will be presented in due time.
+Once the program completes the full authorization proposal will then route through school/college, campus, and UW System approvals as detailed above.
+If the program is not approved for the Fast-Track process, it will proceed to prepare the complete (Step 2 above).